 106 Mosco Street

-For a real down-home, no frills experience, go halfway down Mosco Street (address 106) and you’ll find a fried dumpling place, literally out of a hole in the wall.
+For a real down-home, no-frills experience, go halfway down Mosco Street (address 106) and you’ll find a fried dumpling place, literally out of a hole in the wall.
 For $1 you get 5 delicious pork and chive dumplings.
 With a dash of their special sauce (which I believe is simply soy sauce and vinegar) and a touch of Siracha, your good to go.
 Few snacks are more satisfying and more affordable than this.
 Go back to Mott and take a quick left on Bayard and you’ll find great Hand Pulled Spicy Noodles and Cumin Lamb Sandwiches at Xian Famous Foods.
-By now, you get the point, there’s lots to choose from.
+By now, you get the point, there are lots to choose from.
 Need a recommendation, ask the Italian guy with the pinky ring, I’m sure he’s got his favorites.

 “D” is for DiPalo.

 When the rest of Italian-American food purveyors decided to become adequate, the DiPalo family kept a higher standard.
 They continue to represent their heritage with great pride.
 They singlehandedly put the vowel back in Italian-American cuisine.
 When everyone else is selling you “the DiPalo family kept a higher standard.